Carnegie Endowment for International Peace

 accounting for a large share of the population?
 OR Under what conditions is a military response an

-7. Asia Program (China).
+effective solution to transnational terrorism? - Asia Program (China).
 Many observers argue that the longstanding US policy of engagement and

 hedging toward China has failed.
 As proof, they point to Beijing’s failure to significantly liberalize